nickambrose7/Threading-Library/README.md

 Please note, this program is designed for the Unix operating system, it may not work when run on a different OS.

-For examples on how to use the library, see numbersmain.c, hungrysnakes.c, and randomsnakes.c

-The above mentioned files all make use of the light weight process library to launch threads.
+For examples on how to use the library, see numbersmain.c, hungrysnakes.c, and randomsnakes.c.
+All these files make use of the light weight process library to launch threads.

 ## Authors: